What Is The Recommended Daily Fiber Intake?

 Fiber, which is also known as dietary roughage, comes from plant cells that cannot be broken down by enzymes in the digestive system.
 There are two different types of fiber including soluble and insoluble.
 Soluble fiber means that it can absorb water and turn into a gel when digestion is occurring.
 This type of fiber can increase stool samples, reduce the risk blood cholesterol levels, and lower glucose.
 Insoluble fibers do not change during digestion and promote intestinal movement.
 They help food and other contents move through the stomach and intestines quicker.
 Since fiber passes through the body undigested, it regulates the sugars in the body and keeps hunger low.

-Recommended Fiber Intake
+Recommended Daily Fiber Intake

-The recommended fiber intake differs from men to women and even children.
+The recommended daily fiber intake differs from men to women and even children.
 There are also variations to every rule.
 Men need approximately 30 - 38 grams of fiber per day.
 Women on the other hand only need about 25 grams of fiber daily, between the ages of 18-50.
 Once they are over 50, women then only need about 21 grams.
 Another guideline that you can follow is that you should take in 14 grams of fiber for every 1,000 calories you consume each day.
-For children, fiber intake varies between each age group.
-Until they are about 3 years old, their fiber intake should be about 19 grams per day.
+For children, the recommended daily fiber intake varies between each age group.
+Until they are about 3 years old, their daily recommended fiber should be about 19 grams per day.
 Between the ages of 4 and 8, they should be consuming 25 grams per day.
 After 8 years old, it depends on the gender for how much fiber they need.
 Boys 9 -13 should be consuming 31 grams and girls should be consuming 26 grams.
-From 14-19, boys should now consume 38 grams, where as girls should still be consuming 26 grams.
+From 14-19, boys should now consume 38 grams, whereas girls should still be consuming 26 grams.

 If you want to use a fiber supplement, it is recommended that you speak with your doctor first.
 Just be cautious that fiber supplements can be derived from natural fiber or made in a lab.
-Supplements can also be known as functional fiber.
+Supplements can also be known as a functional fiber.
 It can come in powders, pills, and chewable tablets.
-The natural fiber that may be extracted include lignin, which is a compound that can be found in plants and cellulose, which is sugar from a plant.
+The natural fiber that may be extracted includes lignin, which is a compound that can be found in plants and cellulose, which is sugar from a plant.
 When using supplements, you should be mindful of the size.
 Too much fiber can cause side effects such as cramping, bloating, and gas.
 Whenever you are taking any kind of supplement, not only fiber, you should take it with a large glass of water to help stay hydrated.